core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The links and link parameters returned are equal to the submitted, except that the target and anchor references are fully resolved.

-Links that did not have an anchor attribute are therefore returned with the (explicitly or implicitly set) context URI of the registration as the anchor.
+Links that did not have an anchor attribute are therefore returned with the (explicitly or implicitly set) base URI of the registration as the anchor.
 Links whose href or anchor was submitted as an absolute URI are returned with respective attributes unmodified.

 Above rules allow the client to interpret the response as links without any further knowledge of what the RD does.
-The Resource Directory MAY replace the contexts with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.
+The Resource Directory MAY replace the registration base URIs with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

 ## Endpoint and group lookup

 Endpoint and group lookups result in links to registration resources and group resources, respectively.
-Endpoint registration resources are annotated with their endpoint names (ep), domains (d, if present) and context (con); the lifetime (lt) is not reported.
+Endpoint registration resources are annotated with their endpoint names (ep), sectors (d, if present) and registration base URIs (base); the lifetime (lt) is not reported.
 Additional endpoint attributes are added as link attributes to their endpoint link unless their specification says otherwise.
-Group resources are annotated with their group names (gp), domain (d, if present) and multicast address (con, if present).
+Group resources are annotated with their group names (gp), sector (d, if present) and multicast address (base, if present).

 While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.